 Wet prairie occurs on poorly drained soils that support wetland-associated plants.
 Wet prairie ecosystems are less common and more imperiled than dry, upland prairie.
 This ecosystem is seasonally wet, often flooding between November and April.
 Soils then dry out in the summer months.
 Native wet prairie is dominated by low-growing herbaceous plants that include a variety wetland-associated sedges and forbs.

 Unfortunately, invasive plants mixing with native species have degraded and dominate all remaining upland prairie in Western Washington.
 Although the prairie ecosystem looks much different than it did historically due to the abundance of invasive plants, this habitat still has huge value to Washington’s wildlife.

 Some prairie wildlife species have been genetically isolated for so long that unique forms have evolved.
 These unique forms have become rare along with their habitat, and some are threatened with extinction.
 South Puget Sound prairies are home to several of these species, including Mazama pocket gopher, streaked horned lark, and Taylor's checkerspot butterfly.

 Species of Greatest Conservation Need

-Species of Greatest Conservation Need include species already listed as sensitive, threatened, or endangered at the state or federal level, as well as additional species thought to need conservation attention.
+Species of Greatest Conservation Need include species that are state listed as sensitive, threatened, or endangered, or federal listed as threatened or endangered, as well as additional species thought to need conservation attention.
 These species of greatest conservation need are the basis for the State Wildlife Action Plan, which is an effort to protect rare species while keeping common species common.